Yolean/kubernetes-kafka/README.md

 See the [variants](./variants) folder for different overlays.
 For example to scale to 1 kafka broker try `kubectl apply -k variants/scale-1/`.

+Currently `apply -k` replaces `apply -f ./zookeeper; apply -f ./kafka`.
+The original applies result in `error: unable to decode "zookeeper/kustomization.yaml": Object 'Kind' is missing in ...` and though they still seem to work you can get around that with a v1.14+ kubectl using: `k apply -k variants/as-is/`.

+### Maintaining your own kustomization

+`kubectl apply -k` takes a siungle overlay, meaning that you can't compose different overlays from this repo.
+You'll probably want to maintain your own variant.
+One option is to keep kubernets-kafka as a git submodule and edit the relative path from an example variant.

 ## Version history

 | tag    | k8s ≥ | highlights  |